 At the time of transfer between Department/PSB during the year, the deduction details transfer between payrolls in PSS and continue for the remainder of the year.
 Please ensure to check your payslip regularly to ensure your deductions are in order.

 However, if you do not inform your Healthcare provider that you have changed Department/PSB, your details may not be included in the instruction for the annual renewals for your new Department/PSB and deductions will not commence from the first pay day in the New Year.
 Please contact your Healthcare provider to recommence your deductions.

 Some deductions can be recalculated on your return to payroll to ensure agreed sums are met in full before end of period/scheme in place.
 In the case of Healthcare deductions payees may wish to make direct payments to providers while on unpaid leave, alternatively recalculations can be done on return to payroll.
-However it is advisable for payees to contact Payroll to discuss individual deduction options.
-You can do so by contacting firstname.lastname@example.org or 076 1002702.
+However it is advisable for payees to contact the Service Provider directly to discuss individual deduction options.